 “If you want your comms to have any effect, it’s time to move beyond email,” Sarah Perry concludes.

-*The National Business Ethics Survey reported an increase in organizations providing ethics trainings, from 74 per cent to 81 per cent in three years.
+*The National Business Ethics Survey reported an increase in organizations providing ethics training, from 74 percent to 81 percent in three years.

 Do you face similar challenges to those shared with SnapComms at SCCE 2016?
 What are your priority topics to communicate for the year ahead?
 Any communication tips to help your peers?
 Feel free to leave a reply below.